ProjectSidewalk/SidewalkWebpage/README.md

 1. In a separate terminal, run `make import-dump db=sidewalk` from the root project directory outside the Docker shell.
 This may take awhile depending on the size of the dump.
 If this step fails, consult the [Docker Troubleshooting wiki](https://github.com/ProjectSidewalk/SidewalkWebpage/wiki/Docker-Troubleshooting) (particularly, [this entry](https://github.com/ProjectSidewalk/SidewalkWebpage/wiki/Docker-Troubleshooting#running-make-import-dump-dbsidewalk-fails)).

 1. Run `npm start` from inside the Docker shell.
-The result of this command is dictated by what `start` is supposed to do as defined in `package.json` file.
+If this is your first time running the command, *everything* will need to be compiled.
+So, it may take 5+ minutes.
+The behavior of `npm start` is dictated by what `start` is supposed to do as defined in `package.json` file.
 As per the current code, running this command will run `grunt watch` & `sbt compile "~ run"` (the `~` here is triggered execution that allows for the server to run in watch mode).
 This should start the web server.
 Note that the first time compilation takes time.
 Successful output of this command will look like:

     ```
     > grunt watch & sbt clean "~ run"